The Surprising Health Benefits Of Drinking Coffee

 Most people drink a cup of coffee in the morning to boost their energy throughout the day.
 Unknowingly, drinking coffee has some potential health benefits as shown in some studies.

 Coffee comes from roasted coffee beans, which are the seeds of berries from the Coffea plant.
-The coffee berries are picked once ripe and processed and dried.
+The coffee berries are picked once ripe, then processed and dried.
 They are cooked to varying degrees.
 Then, they are ground and brewed with hot water to come up with a coffee.

-Medical News Today and Healthline shared the following health benefits of drinking coffee, which are supported by studies:
+Medical News Today and Healthline shared the following health benefits of drinking coffee, which are supported by studies.

 Lower the risk of heart failure

 Drinking coffee in moderation could protect against heart failure, according to researchers from Beth Israel Deaconess Medical Center and Harvard School of Public Health.
-The team discovered that drinking four European cups each day had an 11 percent lower risk of heart failure.
+The team discovered that those who drink four European cups, or two 8-ounce servings, each day had an 11 percent lower risk of heart failure.
 Likewise, another study showed that coffee could lower the risk of dying from stroke and heart disease.

 Reduces the risk of developing liver disease

 A study from the Kaiser Permanente Medical Care Program in the United States indicated the consuming coffee could lower the risk of cirrhosis of the liver for those alcohol drinkers by 22 percent.
 It could also reduce the risk of primary sclerosing cholangitis (PSC), which is an autoimmune disease of the bile ducts in the liver.
-In 2014 study, it suggested that drinking coffee of about two or more cups a day could also decrease the risk of dying from cirrhosis of the liver by 66 percent.
+In 2014 study, it suggested that drinking two or more cups of coffee a day could also decrease the risk of dying from cirrhosis of the liver by 66 percent.

 3 or 4 does the trick #coffee ☕☕☕https://t.co/gkVegGA4Jg